VinSevilla/VinSevilla/README.md

 - 🌱 I’m currently learning Full Stack development.

 ### Fun Fact
-- ⚡ Fun fact: I have a recording of inventing the Apple AirTag way before it was introduced.
+- ⚡ Fun fact: I have a recording of me inventing the Apple AirTag waaay before it was introduced.

 ### Contact Me
 - 📫 How to reach me: Feel free to shoot me an email at vls.sevilla@gmail.com.